What does a Principal Architect do?

 How to become a Principal Architect?

 Becoming a Principal Architect involves a clear path of education, experience, and skill development.
-This role is highly respected and requires a blend of technical expertise and leadership skills.
-The journey to this position can be rewarding and fulfilling for those who are dedicated and ambitious.
+This role requires a blend of technical expertise and leadership skills.
+The journey to this position can be rewarding and fulfilling.
+It demands dedication and a strategic approach to career advancement.

-Here are five essential steps to guide someone on the path to becoming a Principal Architect:
+Here are the steps to guide someone on the path to becoming a Principal Architect:

 - Earn a Relevant Degree: Start with a bachelor's degree in computer science, software engineering, or a related field.
-This provides the foundational knowledge needed for a career in architecture.
+This provides the foundational knowledge needed.

 How long does it take to become a Principal Architect?